mdmoats/lamp-stack-cloudformation/README.md

 # lamp-stack-cloudformation
-CloudFormation template that deploys the LAMP stack (specifically Wordpress) on Amazon EC2 and Aurora.
+CloudFormation template that deploys the LAMP stack to host Wordpress on Amazon EC2 and Aurora.

 ## Prerequsites
 This template assumes that you have already...